bonetblai/qnp2fond/README.md

 found in ``examples``, the examples used in the paper about QNPs are in ``examples/qnp-paper``.
 Other examples are included in ``examples/other``.

+Feel free to use the translator and let us know of any bug or comment.
+We are interested in applications for QNPs.

+To reference the translator and QNPs, you can use:

+- Blai Bonet and Hector Geffner. *Qualitative Numeric Planning: Reductions and Complexity*.
+Journal of Artificial Intelligence Research (JAIR).
+Forthcoming.
+2020.

 ## QNP Format